sbuoso/Cardio-PINN/README.md

 * Shape model folder: it containts the bases defining the left-ventricular shape model, the range of the amplitudes for each basis in the training dataset and a vtk of the average anatomy with anatomical labels and physiological parametrization.
 * Functional model folder: it contanins the bases defining the functional model and the ampitudes range for each basis obtained on a synthetic training dataset generated with a biophysical finite element model.
 * Generate_shapes.py: script for the generation of synthetic anatomies using the shape model
-* CardioPINN.py: script for the training of a PINN on a selected left-ventricula anatomy and the simulation of the corresponding cardiac function when coupled with a systemic circulation model.
+* CardioPINN.py: script for the training of a PINN on a selected left-ventricula anatomy and the simulation of the corresponding cardiac function when coupled to a 0D-circulation model.
 * DeepCardioFunctions.py: used defined functions for the CardioPINN.py script.

 **Prerequisites**: